ChadHayes91/LSGAN-Abstract-Art/README.md

   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/Linear_BCE_300.png?raw=true">
 </p>

-I iterated on my discrminator and generator architecture until I eventually found the architeture mentioned in the previous section which provided decent results.
+I iterated on my discrminator and generator architecture until I eventually found the architecture mentioned in the previous section which provided decent results.

 My next issue is with the loss function.
-I oringally used Pytorch's binary cross entropy error to generate a loss.
+I originally used Pytorch's binary cross entropy error to generate a loss.
 The outputs from using this loss function were:
 <p align="center">
   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/UpdatedArchitecture_BCE_500.png?raw=true">
   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/UpdatedArchitecture_BSE_500_Loss.png?raw=true">
 </p>

-Paper desribing using least squared loss for optimizting GANs isntead of BCE: [https://arxiv.org/pdf/1611.04076.pdf](https://arxiv.org/pdf/1611.04076.pdf)
+The reults look reasonable, however there are a significant number of similar images.
+One of the issues with GANs is the generator can learn a template which reliably trick the discriminator and the generator can get stuck generating the same images over and over again.
+This is not desirable, a good generator should create a variety of images.
+I looked into this issue and discovered changing the loss function might fix this issue from the following paper: [https://arxiv.org/pdf/1611.04076.pdf](https://arxiv.org/pdf/1611.04076.pdf)

 ## Results